 What medical waste disposal container services does Waster offer?

 We supply sanitised and fully lined mobile clinical waste disposal bins that we collect when full and transport to our fully licenced waste treatment facility.
-Waste is treated using state of the art steam sterilisation or incineration technology before being shredded and disposed of.
+Waste is treated using state-of-the-art steam sterilisation or incineration technology before being shredded and disposed of.

 Clinical – discarded sharps, lab and associated waste, human tissue and animal tissue or carcasses used in research

-Cytotoxic – Waste is material that is, or maybe, contaminated with a Cytotoxic drug during the preparation, transport or administration of chemotherapy.
+Cytotoxic – Waste is material that is, or maybe, be contaminated with a Cytotoxic drug during the preparation, transport or administration of chemotherapy.
 Cytotoxic drugs are toxic compounds known to have carcinogenic, mutagenic and/or teratogenic (causing foetal and/or neonatal abnormalities) potential.
 Must be incinerated